 On its ninth week on the British singles chart, Frank Sinatra‘s My Way was a non-mover at No.7.
 It eventually spent a record-breaking 75 weeks in the top 40 (a feat never surpassed) and 124 weeks in the top 75, though the song was only a modest hit in the States.
 As Even A Fool Learns To Love, the song had previously been given a set of (rejected) English lyrics by David Bowie the year before.

-Three weeks prior to the Apollo 11 moon landing, Bowie completed the recording of both sides of his first hit single, Space Oddity/Wild Eyed Boy From Freecloud, the same day his manager Ken Pitt moves his offices from London’s Curzon Street to Manchester Square, where they both had been living for some time.
+Three weeks prior to the Apollo 11 moon landing, on 26 June Bowie completed the recording of both sides of his first hit single, Space Oddity/Wild Eyed Boy From Freecloud, the same day his manager Ken Pitt moves his offices from London’s Curzon Street to Manchester Square, where they both had been living for some time.
 The song premiered over the PA at Hyde Park before the Rolling Stones took to the stage at their legendary free concert less than a forthright later.

 It was the 24th anniversary of the United Nations Charter, signed in San Francisco.